ddimaria/wmcp/wmcp-360/README.md

 * Prioritization (optimizes resources to focus on the most important goals)

 **Unrealistic goals** require discussing tradoffs and flexibility to make them more realistic.
 There's a tendency to take on more risk than is desired to meet unrealistic goals, which is not in the best interest of the client.

+**Not assuming realistic asset returns will result in a client's inability to make realistic choices about the amount of money needed to save in order to meet goals in the future.**

 ### Risks and Goals